unitaryfund/unitary.fund/src/content/blog/2025_fosdem_recap.md

   - community
 ---

-Hundreds of people crammed into a classroom at Université Libre de Bruxelles, eager to discuss quantum computing and open-source.
+Hundreds of people crammed into a classroom at Université Libre de Bruxelles on the first Sunday of February, eager to discuss quantum computing and open-source.
 Some had to be turned away for safety reasons.
 This was the reality of the Quantum Computing devroom at FOSDEM 2025—our first time actively organizing it, and a whirlwind experience.
 We left Belgium buzzing with ideas, enthusiasm for open-source quantum computing, and a renewed appreciation for the power of community-driven development.